- Concrete Pool Deck Info

 Colored and stamped concrete is an ideal pool deck surface that is beautiful, durable, and low maintenance.
 Stamped concrete has a wide range of patterns and colors, which allows for you to truly customize your surface to your own liking.

-When properly sealed, stamped concrete will also resist harsh pool chemicals, constant water exposure, and fading.
-If you're worried about your pool deck getting slippery when wet, you can easily improve the traction by mixing a non-skid grit additive into the sealer.
+When properly sealed, stamped concrete will resist harsh pool chemicals, constant water exposure, and fading.
+If you're worried about your pool deck getting slippery when wet, you can improve the slip resistance by mixing a non-skid grit additive into the sealer.
 Plus you can even choose a finish that doesn’t absorb heat, making it very comfortable on bare feet.

 PATTERN & COLOR OPTIONS FOR YOUR POOL DECK